Login

 • Lastly, with Positive Discipline, our teachers don’t get stressed or shout.
 But they do respect their own limits while also encouraging the students to respect theirs.
 This is vital for them to learn about themselves.

-Afternoon Speak English Classes
+50-Minute weekly English Classes

 Once a week, EduMais provides English classes to students of Solar Meninos de Luz as part of their curriculum.